JohnGoldsmith/dotnetrdf-wiki/HowTo.md

 # How To

 This section of the documentation serves as a quick reference on how to carry out very specific tasks with dotNetRDF.
-These are given as small short explanations and code samples, for fuller documentation check out the [[User Guide]].
+These are given as small short explanations and code samples, for fuller documentation check out the [[User Guide|UserGuide]].

 * [[Debugging HTTP Communication|HowTo-Debug-HTTP-Communication]]
 * [[Debugging SPARQL Queries|HowTo-Debug-SPARQL-Queries]]